feecat/ModbusKUKA/README.md

 Modify config.csv as you need.
 Currently we only support type INT32 and FLOAT32, PLC only use DINT type, Float will use 100.0 multiplier.
 The input(KUKA -> PLC) support array like `INPUT[],INT[10],0,R`, but output(PLC -> KUKA) not support it.
 The read process time will large than output, So you can use array to reduce read process time.

 You should defined variables in $config.dat.
+If you use array, make sure every element in array was set init value.

 Sometimes maybe you want visit string or struct, you can also use c3bridge at same time.